Recently, we had a client who had an issue trying to enroll himself through an Apple DEP protected Intune based enrollment platform.

 I am not sure what needs to happen here – do Apple need to change some things to allow for MFA via DEP? does Microsoft need to make an allowance for the initial DEP Call from the Apple DEP servers?

-Who knows?
 Best of luck out there with “Your credentials are either missing or wrong.
 Try again.” – Check if MFA is forced in Azure.